DN96SNHU/Computer-Science-Repository/README.md

 *How do I approach designing software?

 I ensure that structure and functionality is well defined before coding begins, so that I have a grounded idea of what a program should look like, and do, before I begin implementing features.
 This helps keep the project on track, and also ensure a level of clarity, as the resulting program will be logically built from the ground up to fulfill requirements.

+**CS230**

+*Briefly summarize The Gaming Room client and software requirements.
+Who was the client?
+What type of software did they want you to design?

+The client, The Gaming Room, wanted to expand their Android game, called Draw It or Lose It, into a web-based application playable on all major platform.
+Requirements included storing unique game and team names, only holding one game instance in memory at a time, and support for multiple teams with multiple players.

+*What did you do particularly well in developing this documentation?

+The evaluation and recommendation was fairly thorough, and I think that the final conclusion that Linux was the way to go was clearly justified.

+*What about the process of working through a design document did you find helpful when developing the code?

+Defining design constraints at the beginning made subsequent decisions feel like direct responses to the clients needs, helping clarity.

+*If you could choose one part of your work on these documents to revise, what would you pick?
+How would you improve it?

+The executive summary could've been better, I think.
+The later sections read as more fleshed out.

+*How did you interpret the user's needs and implement them into your software design?
+Why is it so important to consider the user's needs when designing?

+The clients requirements translated directly into technical patterns, providing a clear structure and helping to ensure that the final experience for the user works as intended.

+*How did you approach designing software?
+What techniques or strategies would you use in the future to analyze and design a similar software application?

+Starting with the UML domain model made the class relationships clear and explicit, removing ambiguity and catching potential issues early on.
+Constraint-first design is something that I would utilize in again in a similar project.